-Aneesha Balwani has used Jolly Phonics for several years, seeing outstanding results, even with ESL students.
+Aneesha Sahni has used Jolly Phonics for several years, seeing outstanding results, even with ESL students.
 She teaches at Pathways School in Noida, where she is the phonics co-ordinator and early years co-ordinator.
 Previously she taught at the British School in Delhi.
 Besides her early teaching qualifications she holds a South Australia certificate for teaching ESL in a mainstream class, and has attended two courses in the UK.
 She is willing to give training across India and in neighbouring countries.

 Mumbai, Hyderabad & across India

 S.V.
 Gomathi is currently Education Consultant, She was the first to trial Jolly Phonics in India for the ESL children in the old city of Hyderabad, India and found the programme helped children achieved outstanding results and then started recommending to schools and parents.
 She is particularly dedicated to developing the quality of education in low-income areas of the country.
 Her vision is to empower under privileged children through quality education with a special focus on English and to provide children access to good quality schools.
 She is based in Hyderabad and travels around India providing training and teaching to private and government schools.